 Weigh the sample on a gram scale and record the weight.
 Or, the weight may already have been provided to you; if so, use that figure.
 For example, after weighing, you find that a sample of aluminum weighs 6.00 grams.

-Find the element on the periodic table and determine its molar mass.
-The molar mass is the number of grams per mole.
+Find the element on the periodic table and look for the atomic mass, usually the number under the chemical symbol.
+For samples of pure elements, atomic mass is the molar mass, which in turn is the number of grams per mole.
 For example, the molar mass of aluminum is 26.982 g/mol.

 Divide Weight by Molar Mass

 Divide the gram weight of your sample by the molar mass of the substance.
 The result of this calculation is the number of moles of substance.
 To continue the example, 6.00 measured grams of the aluminum sample divided by 26.982 g/mol gives .222 moles.